-- 1. If the estate or trust owes income tax with the PA-41, Fiduciary Income Tax Return, the estate or trust must pay by check with a timely filed REV-276, Application for Extension of Time to File, on or before the original return due date.
-The original return due date is usually April 15 for calendar-year filers and the 15th day of the fourth month following the close of the fiscal year for fiscal-year filers.
+- 1. If the estate or trust owes income tax or nonresident withholding tax with the PA-41, Fiduciary Income Tax Return, the estate or trust must pay by check with a timely filed REV-276, Application for Extension of Time to File, on or before the original return due date.
+The original return due date is usually April 15 for calendaryear filers and the 15th day of the fourth month following the close of the fiscal year for fiscal-year filers.
 The department will not send a letter granting the extension, but it will write if there is a question concerning the request. - 2.
-If the estate or trust has an extension of time to file federal Form 1041 and does not owe Pennsylvania income tax on the 2013, Fiduciary Income Tax Return, the department will automatically grant the estate or trust a five-month extension to file the PA-41, Fiduciary Income Tax Return.
+If the estate or trust has an extension of time to file federal Form 1041 and does not owe Pennsylvania income tax or nonresident withholding tax on the 2014, PA-41, Fiduciary Income Tax Return, the department will automatically grant the estate or trust a five-month extension to file the return.
 The estate or trust is not required to submit REV-276 or federal Form 7004 before the original return due date.
-However, federal Form 7004 must be submitted with the filing of the PA-41, Fiduciary Income Tax Return. - If the estate or trust does not have an extension to file federal Form 1041, request an extension on REV-276, and file it on or before the due date of the return.
+However, federal Form 7004 must be submitted with the filing of the PA-41, Fiduciary Income Tax Return. - 3.
+If the estate or trust does not have an extension to file federal Form 1041, request an extension on REV-276, and file it on or before the due date of the return.